 ESG ratings are monitored by analysts for new information or company disclosure.
-If the ESG rating falls to below the minimum threshold, the company is removed from the Approved List, and if held, divested.
+If the ESG rating falls to below the minimum threshold, the company is removed from the Approved List, and if held, divested in an orderly manner in clients' best interests.